vthunder/turbotools/README.md

-# Turbo Data Availability Tools
+# Avail TurboDA Helper Tools

-This repository contains two shell scripts for interacting with the Turbo Data Availability (TurboDA) service:
+This repository contains two shell scripts for interacting with the Avail TurboDA service:

 ## turbo